 Sanctions Law and Sanctions Compliance

-As part of Sanctions Law and Sanctions Compliance, a separate practice of the International Practice and Private Clients Practice, we advise on various sanctions issues, including:
+As part of Sanctions Law and Sanctions Compliance, we advise on various sanctions issues, including:

 - Identification of sanctioned persons: such individuals and legal entities are expressly named in the sanctions lists, but, pursuant to EU and US sanctions laws, restrictions apply to companies 50% in which is owned, directly or indirectly, by one or more persons from a sanctions list (this implies the need for a complete review of the company's corporate structure, including its ultimate beneficial owners).